quicwg/base-drafts/draft-ietf-quic-transport.md

 Header Form:

-: The most significant bit (0x80) of the octet 0 of a packet is the header form.
-This bit is set to 0 for the short header.
+: The most significant bit (0x80) of octet 0 is set to 0 for the short header.

 Connection ID Flag:

-: The second bit (0x40) of the octet 0 indicates whether the Connection ID field is present.
+: The second bit (0x40) of octet 0 indicates whether the Connection ID field is present.
 If set to 1, then the Connection ID field is present; if set to 0, the Connection ID field is omitted.
 The Connection ID field can only be omitted if the omit_connection_id transport parameter ({{transport-parameter-definitions}}) is specified by the intended recipient of the packet.

 Key Phase Bit:

-: The third bit (0x20) of the octet 0 indicates the key phase, which allows a recipient of a packet to identify the packet protection keys that are used to protect the packet.
+: The third bit (0x20) of octet 0 indicates the key phase, which allows a recipient of a packet to identify the packet protection keys that are used to protect the packet.
 See {{QUIC-TLS}} for details.

 Short Packet Type:

-: The remaining 5 bits of the octet 0 include one of 32 packet types.
+: The remaining 5 bits of octet 0 include one of 32 packet types.
   {{short-packet-types}} lists the types that are defined for short packets.

 Connection ID: